Victor Heritage Society

 Gold Rush Days Parade Entry

 Members and friends of Victor Heritage Society march in period costume in the annual Gold Rush Day Parade on the 3rd weekend in July.
-Gather at the Sandlin House on west Victor Avenue before the parade and join the fun by following the Victor Heritage Society Banner along the parade route.
+Gather in the yard of the Sandlin House at 514 Victor Ave before the parade and join the group following the Victor Heritage Society Banner along the parade route.
 Everyone is welcome!

 Annual Victor Heritage Calendars

-Mint Bar Painting by George Foott--2016 Calendar Cover
+Mint Bar Artwork by George Foott--2016 Calendar Cover

-In partnership with the Cripple Creek and Victor Mining Company, the Victor Heritage Society publishes an annual calendar--with historic photos and artwork for each month illustrating Victor's rich heritage.
+The Victor Heritage Society publishes an annual calendar with historic photos and artwork for each month illustrating Victor's rich heritage.
 Calendars for 2010 and successive years have become collector items.
+Thanks to Judy Sandlin for conceptualizing and directing the production of our calendars, and La Jean Greeson for serving as our photo archivist.

 The 2021 Victor Heritage Calendar cover photo documented a 1943 WWII Roll of Honor on the Monarch Block wall listing Citizens of Teller County who served in the U.S. Armed Forces.
 Monthly photos featured Lowell Thomas with a Key to the City, the 1902 Victor Opera House, Swedish Lutheran Church, Independence Mine & Mill, First Passenger Train Arriving in Victor in 1894, Deputy Sheriffs sent to the Mining District during the 1894 Labor Strike, July 4th 1895 Celebration at the Original Victor Hotel, Vice President Teddy Roosevelt visiting Victor's Gold Mines in 1901, Gold Coin Club burning in the Great Fire of August 1899, Victor City Hall & Early Fire Truck, Miners at the Independence Mine, Bank Block~New Victor Hotel.
 Photos were shared by Linda Irene Tingvik, Steve Plutt, Lori Newland Lorenz, La Jean Greeson and the Victor~Lowell Thomas Museum.